 This is the reality that is pushing more companies to adopt sustainability reporting.
 In 2010, only 20% of S&P 500 companies were publishing their sustainability reports, but this figure jumped to 90% by2020.
 So, is your company ready to cross the line and start sustainability reporting too?

 This post looks at the seven special benefits of sustainability reporting to help you understand it well.
+What is sustainability reporting?
 Finally, the post will list the main sustainability reporting principles that you should use during the process.
 Do not be left behind as others enjoy the benefits of sustainability.

 ESG sustainability reporting refers to the disclosure of information about a company’s operations, especially its environmental, governance, and social impacts.
 The focus is not just to generate reports for assessment but also to ingrain sustainability ideals in every part of the organization.
 Before jumping to the benefits of sustainability reporting, here is a closer look at the three main criteria used in ESG reporting: